txje/sequence-bias-adjustment/README.md

     sh seqbias_pipe.sh <ref> <chroms> <bam> <k> <outdir> <prefix> [--resume <step>] ref           reference genome FASTA file
-      chroms        list of chromosomes (one per line) to correct bam           should be aligned and blacklist filtered (if needed) k             tile size to correct (5 is recommended most of the time) outdir        directory to put all output files prefix        prepended to all intermediate and output files
+      chroms        list of chromosomes (one per line) to correct bam           should be aligned and filtered to mask repetitive elements and such (if needed) k             tile size to correct (5 is recommended most of the time) outdir        directory to put all output files prefix        prepended to all intermediate and output files